 You may benefit from at-home diabetes care if you:

 Banner Health’s home diabetes care program provides a variety of services to our diabetic patients and their caregivers.
 We can help you manage your diabetes, monitor your health and prevent or treat complications.

-Every patient receives customized education, tools and training to care for their diabetes.
+Every patient receives customized diabetes education, tools and training to care for their diabetes at home.
 We’re here to provide as much support as possible to enhance your well-being and help you gain control of your health.

 In addition to administering medications, our nurses teach you and your caregivers signs and symptoms to look out for to treat hyperglycemia (blood glucose too high) and hypoglycemia (blood glucose too low).

 Nutrition and Fitness

 Our care team can help you apply lifestyle changes as prescribed by your doctor.
 In general, doctors recommend diabetics follow a healthy diet low in carbohydrates and sweets and get at least 30 minutes of aerobic exercise every day to lower blood sugar.

 Self-monitoring your blood glucose level is an important part of your diabetes home care.
 Banner Health’s nurses can help you check your blood sugar and teach you how to do it as well.